Java Sea: History

+Incident

 On 28 December 2014, Indonesia AirAsia Flight 8501 crashed into the Java Sea while on route to Singapore from Surabaya, East Java.
 All 162 passengers and crew were killed.

-On 29 October 2018, Lion Air Flight 610 crashed into the Java Sea shortly after takeoff from Soekarno–Hatta International Airport in Jakarta heading towards Depati Amir Airport in Pangkal Pinang.
-All 189 passengers and crew on board are presumed dead.
+On 29 October 2018, a Boeing 737 MAX 8 operating as Lion Air Flight 610 crashed into the Java Sea shortly after takeoff from Soekarno–Hatta International Airport in Jakarta heading towards Depati Amir Airport in Pangkal Pinang.
+All 189 passengers and crew on board died making it the first hull loss of a Boeing 737 MAX 8 aircraft.

 On 9 January 2021, a Boeing 737-500 (PK-CLC) operating as Sriwijaya Air Flight 182, crashed, near Laki Island, shortly after taking off from Soekarno–Hatta International Airport, en route to Supadio International Airport, with 50 passengers and 12 crew members aboard.

 Economic activities

 The southern section of the seafloor has long been recognized as geologically similar to northern Java, where oil fields occur and extend under the sea.
-Prospects are also favourable for oil fields in the waters off southeast Kalimantan.
+Prospects are also favorable for oil fields in the waters off southeast Kalimantan.
 As the site of successful exploration for petroleum and natural gas, the Java Sea has become the basis of Indonesia's export program.

 Fishing is an important economic activity in the Java Sea.
 Over 3,000 species of marine life are found in the area.
 A number of national parks exist in the area such as Karimunjawa.
 The Thousand Islands are located north of the national capital Jakarta, and are the city's only regency.

 The area around the Java Sea is also a popular tourist destination.
 Scuba diving offers a chance to explore and photograph underwater caverns, wrecks, coral, sponges, and other marine life.